Semantical Investigations on Non-classical Logics with Recovery Operators: Negation: Introduction

 \section{Introduction}

-From the perspective of computer science and artificial intelligence (e.g.~knowledge representation) it is natural to seek `non-classical' logical formalisms that allow for reasoning to take place under real-world conditions, e.g., in presence of partial or contradictory information.
-For instance, by adopting an epistemic approach towards paraconsistency and paracompleteness in logic (e.g.~\cite{CR2017}), we can see them as a way of coping with the unavoidable occurrence of `epistemically suboptimal' situations, in which cognizers can be confronted with incomplete and/or contradictory evidence regarding the truth or falsity of propositions.
-Such an epistemic approach also makes evident the need for enhancing a logic with expressive means to qualify the (quality of) evidence for individual propositions, and to the extent that some of them can be marked `safe' for classical reasoning.
-Several researchers suggestively refer to object-logical operators fulfilling this role as \textit{recovery operators} \cite{CCR2020}.
-They are paradigmatically instantiated in the families of (paraconsistent) \textit{Logics of Formal Inconsistency} (LFIs) \cite{CM,BookCC16} and (paracomplete) \textit{Logics of Formal Undeterminedness} (LFUs) \cite{Marcos2005,CCR2020}.
+From the perspective of computer science and artificial intelligence (e.g.,~knowledge representation) it is natural to seek `non-classical' logical formalisms that accommodate reasoning under real-world conditions, such as the presence of partial or contradictory information.
+For instance, by adopting an epistemic approach towards paraconsistency and paracompleteness in logic (e.g.,~\cite{CR2017}), we can view these as coping mechanisms for the inevitable occurrence of `epistemically suboptimal' situations, where cognizers might encounter incomplete and/or contradictory evidence regarding the truth or falsity of propositions.
+This epistemic approach underscores the need to augment a logic with expressive means to qualify the (quality of) evidence for individual propositions, and to discern which among them can be designated `safe' for classical reasoning.
+Several researchers suggestively refer to object-logical connectives fulfilling this role as \textit{recovery operators} \cite{CCR2020}.
+These are paradigmatically instantiated in the families of paraconsistent \textit{Logics of Formal Inconsistency} (LFIs; introduced in \cite{CM}, cf.~also \cite{BookCC16,CCR2020}) and paracomplete \textit{Logics of Formal Undeterminedness} (LFUs; introduced in \cite{Marcos2005}, cf.~also \cite{CCR2020}).